Autoencoders-compression-anomaly/Deep-Autoencoders-Data-Compression-GSoC-2021/README.md

 ## Data extraction
 The data that were used for this project can be downloaded from [CERN Open Data Portal](http://opendata.cern.ch/record/6010).
 The file that was used is: *00992A80-DF70-E211-9872-0026189437FE.root* under the filename *CMS_Run2012B_JetHT_AOD_22Jan2013-v1_20000_file_index.txt*.
 The data can then be loaded with `data_loader()`, which produces a pandas dataframe from the ROOT file.

+## Project Structure Description
+- `data_loader.py` loads the data from a ROOT file and creates a pandas dataframe.

+- `data_processing.py` makes all the necessary preprocessing steps for our data (filtering, normalization, train-test split)

+- `create_plots.py` holds all the necessary functions to plot the initial, preprocessed and reconstructed data

+- `autoencoders/` holds the implementation of three different Autoencoder types we considered (Standard AE, Sparse AE, Variational AE)

+- `evaluate.py` performs the evaluation of the autoencoder on the test data in terms of MSE, RMSE loss, and residuals

+- `main.py` is the main script which runs the whole code